Editorial Review

 International Regulations

 United Kingdom: Peptides are not controlled substances under the Misuse of Drugs Act 1971.
 They can be legally purchased for personal use and research.
-However, selling peptides for human consumption without MHRA (Medicines and Healthcare products Regulatory Agency) approval is prohibited.
-The UK's post-Brexit regulatory framework has created some divergence from EU regulations, with the MHRA now operating independently in determining which peptide products require marketing authorization.
+However, selling peptides for human consumption without MHRA approval is prohibited.
+The UK's post-Brexit framework has created some divergence from EU rules.
+The MHRA now decides independently which peptide products need marketing authorization.

-Canada: Health Canada regulates peptides similarly to the US.
-Dietary supplement peptides (Natural Health Products) are widely available under the Natural and Non-prescription Health Products Directorate.
-Therapeutic peptides may require a prescription or be available through compounding pharmacies under provincial regulations.
-Canada's Special Access Programme may allow access to unapproved peptides for serious conditions when conventional treatments have failed.
+Canada: Health Canada regulates peptides much like the US.
+Dietary supplement peptides (Natural Health Products) are widely available.
+Therapeutic peptides may require a prescription or be available through compounding pharmacies under provincial rules.
+Canada's Special Access Programme may allow access to unapproved peptides for serious conditions when standard treatments have failed.

-European Union: Peptide regulations vary by member state but generally follow EMA (European Medicines Agency) guidelines.
-Supplement peptides are regulated under the EU General Food Law Regulation (EC 178/2002), while therapeutic peptides require marketing authorization through either centralized (EMA) or national procedures.
+European Union: Rules vary by member state but generally follow EMA guidelines.
+Supplement peptides are regulated under EU General Food Law (EC 178/2002).
+Therapeutic peptides require marketing authorization through EMA or national procedures.
 Research peptides can generally be purchased for in-vitro and laboratory research.

 For updates on the legal classification of specific compounds, see our SARMs vs. peptides comparison, which includes a detailed legal status comparison.